SEAPUNK/socketeer/docs/api/Server.md

 * `method: stop()`: Stops the server.
     - Removes all rooms, clears all clients, and stops listening.
     - Server can be started back up with `listen()`.
+* `event: error(err)`: Emits when a server error has occured.
+* `event: headers(headers)`: ws.Server `headers` event.
+* `event: connectionSetupError(err, client)`: Emits when a connection was created, but an error occured while setting it up.
+    - `err` is an error, if applicable
+    - `client` is the defunct ServerClient instance.
+* `event: connection(client)`: Emits when a client is fully set up for use.

+**Private API (development reference)**

+* `prop: _d`: `debug` module instance.
+* `prop: _heartbeatTimeout`: Configured heartbeat timeout
+* `prop: _heartbeatInterval`: Configured heartbeat interval
+* `prop: _middlewares`: List of middleware to run on a client.
+* `prop: _failless`: Whether the server should handle all unhandled Server and ServerClient errors
+* `method: _handleError(err)`: Handles errors.
+Emits `error` event.
+* `method: _handleHeaders(headers)`: Handles `headers` event.
+Emits `headers` event.
+* `method: _handleConnection(connection)`: Handles and sets up a new connection.
+Emits a `connectionSetupError` if something goes wrong during setup.
+    - Creates a ServerClient out of the connection
+    - Awaits the ServerClient to finish the handshake to determine whether it's a new connection, a failed session resume attempt, or a successful resume attempt.
+    - If not a resume attempt, runs the ServerClient through the middlewares.
+    - Registers the client.